 Upon written request, the University will provide a student with access to his or her educational records.
 Educational records covered by FERPA are made available within 45 days of the request.
 Students wishing to review their educational records must submit written requests including the item(s) of interest to the appropriate office listed below:

-Assistant Vice President and University Registrar, Office of the Registrar
+Associate Vice President and University Registrar, Office of the Registrar

 College, department/division, advising, and faculty offices